-His stage credits include The Cherry Orchard at the Young Vic, Wendy & Peter at the RSC, Last of the Boys at the Southwark Playhouse and, most recently The Plough and the Stars at the National Theatre.
+His stage credits include The Cherry Orchard at the Young Vic, Wendy & Peter at the RSC, Last of the Boys at the Southwark Playhouse and The Plough and the Stars at the National Theatre.

-Cavan recently played the lead in The Acedian Pirates at Theatre503 and toured the UK in The National Theatre’s My Country, which has also been filmed for television.
+Cavan recently played the lead in The Acedian Pirates at Theatre503 and toured the UK in The National Theatre’s My Country, which will be shown on BBC2 November 18.